ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_boot_device_module.rst

 Synopsis
 --------
 - Sets the virtual devices that will be used to boot the virtual machine.
 The virtual machine will check the devices in order, attempting to boot from each, until the virtual machine boots successfully.
-If the {@term list} is empty, the virtual machine will use a default boot sequence.
-There should be no more than one instance of {@link Entry} for a given device type except {@link Device.Type#ETHERNET} in the {@term list}.
+If the list is empty, the virtual machine will use a default boot sequence.
+There should be no more than one instance of Device.Entry for a given device type except ETHERNET in the list.